 Due to ice melting the sea level across the world has risen.
-Sea level rise has already drowned multiple islands in the Pacific’s Solomon Islands.
-Villages are already being relocated and communities need to adapt to the changed conditions.
+Sea levels rising has already flooded multiple islands in the Pacific’s Solomon Islands.
+Villages are already being relocated and communities need to adapt to the changing conditions.

 Extreme weather events

 An actual example of how climate change influence our lives Storm Desmond, which hit Ireland in December 2015 causing extensive floods in areas from Donegal to Cork.
 West Ireland will have wetter winters and more of these extreme events:

 According to the Leitrim Observer: “Up to 35mm of rain – nearly a third of what is normally recorded in December – is expected to fall on parts of Connacht, Donegal, Clare and Kerry into tomorrow, deepening the crisis for hundreds of homes.

 In more rural areas thousands of acres of farmland was already under water with many people resigned to the fact of another flood in six years.

 Councils in Clare, Limerick and Ballinasloe called in the Army to help with defences.

 In Limerick seven pumps were in operation shifting water away from the villages of Castleconnell and Montpelier while an inflatable flood boom, which acts like movable defence wall, was being used to channel some of the floods.”

 Loss in biodiversity is also an effect of the climate crisis.
 Reduction in any species can affect an entire food chain, which can further reduce biodiversity overall.
 Human beings are also part of the ecosystem, our activities affect it and we are also affected by changes in the system.
 Loss of biodiversity can have a major impact on our food supply, making it more vulnerable to pests and disease.